Elassona: Ottoman Era

-In 1521 (Hijri 927) the town of Elassona had 35 Muslim and 311 Christian households.
-During the Ottoman period devshirme was practiced in the area and there were janissaries from Elassona.
-For example, Ottoman registrar from 1603-4 state that boys were taken from "Alasonya" and "Dominik".
-Some Christians of Elassona also rebelled in 1821 under the Captain of Elassona.
+The Ottoman tax registry of 1521 counted 311 Christian and 35 Muslim households in Elassona.
+In the Ottoman tahrir defter of 1544, the town included Selanik Yörüks, who had military obligations that required them to give five soldiers (eşküncü) and 20 assistants (yamaks) per household (ocak).
+During the Ottoman period devshirme was practiced in the area and janissaries were recruited from Elassona (Alasonya in Ottoman Turkish) as shown in an Ottoman register of 1603–1604.
+Some Christians of Elassona also rebelled in 1821 under the armatole captain of Elassona.
 However, in less than a year they asked for amnesty under the same captain and stated that the reaya of some other localities are about to follow suit and were granted amnesty.
 The Ottomans declared in February 1822 that if the rebellious reaya beg for pardon, their appeal were to be accepted, so long as they meet the specified conditions.

-Unlike the rest of Thessaly, which was annexed by Greece in 1881, Elassona (Alasonya) remained part of the Ottoman Empire until 1912, when it joined Greece (along with Crete, Macedonia and Epirus) following victory in the Balkan Wars.
+In the 1881–1893 census of the Ottoman Empire, the kaza of Elassona had a total population of 26,855; consisting of 24,631 Greek Orthodox, 2,188 Muslims, 15 Jews, one Armenian, and 20 foreign citizens.
+Unlike the rest of Thessaly, which was annexed by Greece in 1881, Elassona remained part of the Ottoman Empire until 1912, when it joined Greece (along with Crete, Macedonia and Epirus) following its victory in the Balkan Wars.